annotation/text-fabric/docs/Api/App.md

     results.
 You can pass them as optional arguments to these functions, or you can set up them in advance, and reset them to their original state when you are done.

-    All calls to the display functions first look at their given parameters, then at how you have set up them in advance, and then at their default values.
+    All calls to the display functions look for the values for these parameters in the following order:

+    * optional parameters passed directly to the function,
+    * values as set up by previous calls to `displaySetup()`,
+    * default values configured by the app.

     These are the parameters and their default values: